Hot topic question: How do bloggers make money online???

 Having huge numbers does not automatically convert and ad networks know this.
 They’re not fooled by the influencer with 50,000 followers if they’re only able to get 3 comments at best.
 Strive to get to know your audience intimately and connect with them.
 Find the places that they hang out and engage with them there.
 Provide solutions to problems they’re facing and get them on your email list.
 That’s where the big money is.

-I also wrote 21 ways that you can drive more traffic to your blog here.
-Now, let’s get into the monetisation methods.
+Check out 21 ways that you can drive more traffic to your blog here.
+Now, let’s get into the monetization methods.

 Sponsors and Brand Partnerships